Welcome to PrimaryEthics@Home, information hub for parents and carers of students in ethics class.

 If you’re new to the concepts behind philosophical ethics, this short video is a great place to start.

-What topics is my child discussing in ethics classes?
+What topics are my children discussing in ethics classes?

 Choose your child’s stage from the list below and click through to see what topics they are exploring in ethics class this term.
 You’ll also find some links to background reading/viewing relevant to the topic as well as some activities you can do to keep the discussions going at home.